 To change settings globally:

-From the Launcher, select Options.
-The Graphics tab is the first tab shown.
+From the Launcher, select Global Options.
+The Global Options menu opens on the Graphics tab.

 To change settings for a specific game: